andrew--grant/media-active/readme.md

 ### What is it?

-It's basically just a small utility that makes use of window.matchMedia.
-If you want to do something in code when a CSS media query is activated/deactivated, you might find it useful.
+It's basically just a small (228 bytes) utility that sits atop window.matchMedia.
+If you want to run code when a given media query is matched (and/or unmatched), you might find this useful.

+### Why does it exist?

-I wanted a way to keep all my media query breakpoints together using a succinct 'key/value' format (where *key* is a media query, and *value* is an action I want to execute when this media query is matched/unmatched).
-I also wanted to have my media queries checked upon page load (MediaQueryList.matches) as well as on an event driven basis (MediaQueryList.addListener).
+I wanted a way to keep all of my code oriented media queries together using a succinct 'key/value' format (where *key* is a media query, and *value* is a function (action) I want to perform when the given media query is matched/unmatched.
+Generally you want to test for media query matches upon initial page load and on an ongoing event driven basis - so this script also takes care of wiring up to window.matchMedia for both cases.

 ### How do I use it?

 Your actions wil be passed a truthy value, this value will tell you if the associated media query was just activated or deactivated.
-Should you need the original mediaQueryList object, as passed to event handlers when working directly with MediaQueryList.addListener, you will find it passed as the second argument.
+Should you need the original mediaQueryList object (as in, the object that is passed to event handlers when working directly with MediaQueryList.addListener) you can do so via the second argument.

-The key is a media query.
-The value is a function that will execute when this media query is activated and/or deactivated.
-The example below should clarify how you might go about using this.
+The example below should clarify how 'responsive actions' work.

     var actions = {